shitfuckery/usb_stick/RECIPE.md

 mount -a
 ```

-The chroot command above stands for change root, which effectively makes the /target directory become the / directory.
-This is necessary because we want to use all the configuration on the Target USB stick and we want the results to be written to the Target USB stick.
+The chroot command effectively makes the /target directory become the / directory within this terminal session and, as mentioned above, this allows us to use the configuration and write to the Target USB stick.

 If there are any error messages after running the `mount -a` command it indicates an error in the fstab file.

+### Create Initial RAM Disk

 Run the following commands to install the necessary grub related tools and create the initial RAM disk.